DENCESPOT

 1. Master Your Washing Technique

 Many people inadvertently damage their hair during their washing routine.
-Using water that is too hot can strip the scalp of its natural protective oils, leading to inflammation and weakened roots.
+Using water that is too hot can strip the scalp of its natural protective oils.
 Instead, use lukewarm or cool water.
 Furthermore, avoid vigorously rubbing your hair with a towel when wet.
-Wet hair is at its weakest and most prone to breakage.
-Instead, gently pat it dry or use a microfiber towel to absorb moisture.

 2. Choose the Right Hair Products

 Your choice of shampoo and conditioner plays a pivotal role in your scalp's health.
-Avoid products containing harsh sulfates and parabens, which can irritate the hair follicles.
-For those with specific scalp issues, utilizing a targeted dandruff treatment is essential, as an itchy, inflamed scalp is often a precursor to increased shedding.
+Avoid products containing harsh sulfates and parabens.
+For those with specific scalp issues, utilizing a targeted dandruff treatment is essential.

 3. Mindful Styling and Heat Usage

-Excessive heat from blow dryers, flat irons, and curling rods can cause "bubble hair," where the internal structure of the hair shaft is damaged by trapped steam.
-If you must use heat, always apply a high-quality heat protectant and keep the temperature setting as low as possible.
-Additionally, avoid tight hairstyles like high ponytails or braids that pull on the roots, which can lead to "Traction Alopecia" over time.
+Excessive heat from blow dryers and flat irons can cause "bubble hair."
+If you must use heat, always apply a high-quality heat protectant.
+Additionally, avoid tight hairstyles like high ponytails or braids that pull on the roots.

 The Role of Nutrition in Stopping Hair Loss